ljohnson1212/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-My anaylsis of the Outcomes Based on Launch Date started with creating a "year" column from the "date created conversion" column.
+My analysis of the Outcomes Based on Launch Date started with creating a "year" column from the "date created conversion" column.
 Once this was created, I created a pivot table named "Theater Outcomes by Launch Date."
 The pivot table provided data on the Launch Date, Outcomes that were Successful, Failed, and Canceled.
-The pivot table was filtered by the Parent Category "theater", which the category that Loiuse was most interested in.
+The pivot table was filtered by the Parent Category "theater", which the category that Louise was most interested in.
 The last for this analysis, was to create a line graph extracted from the pivot chart to have a more thorough visual of the "plays" campaigns by outcome and month.

  Conclusions:
 	1. Based on the pivot table, there were a total of 1369 outcomes.